Sustainable Brands to Get Behind

 Miscellaneous:

-- 42Birds: For all our yogi friends out there, we’re delighted to share a sustainable yoga brand with you.
-42Birds manufactures beautiful, easy-to-clean (not to mention eye-catching and attention-grabbing!) yoga mats, blocks, balls, and other accessories.
+• 42Birds: For all our yogi friends out there, we're delighted to share a sustainable yoga brand with you.
+42 Birds manufactures beautiful, easy-to-clean (not to mention eye-catching and attention-grabbing!) yoga mats, blocks, balls, and other accessories.
 Their products are made from eco-friendly cork, and like some of the other brands on this list, they are members of an incredible organization called 1% For The Planet.
-According to their website, “1% for the Planet was founded to prevent greenwashing, certify reputable giving and provide accountability.”
-Thanks to 42Birds, we can not only feel good about ourselves when we do yoga but also our choice to support this sustainable brand.
+Their website states, "1% for the Planet was founded to prevent greenwashing, certify reputable giving and provide accountability."
+Thanks to 42Birds, we can feel good about ourselves when we do yoga and our choice to support the earth.

-- EarthHero: This is a stellar online marketplace that curates all sorts of sustainable, safe, and eco-friendly products.
-We adore the layout of EarthHero’s website and how the dropdown menus allow you to shop by category, by brand, and by gift recipient.
-There’s even a Shop by Values tab that permits you to select categories such as Sustainably Harvested; Upcycled and Repurposed Materials; and Plastic Free, just to name a few.
-Every single product listing comes complete with one or more Sustainability Features icons, so you can have full insight into what you’re buying and why the purchase is indeed making a hero out of you.
+• EarthHero: This is a stellar online marketplace that curates all sorts of sustainable, safe, and eco-friendly products.
+We adore the layout of EarthHero's website and how the dropdown menus allow you to shop by category, brand, and gift recipient.
+There's even a Shop by Values tab that permits you to select categories such as Sustainably Harvested; Upcycled and Repurposed Materials; and Plastic Free, just to name a few.
+Every product listing comes complete with one or more Sustainability Features icons, so you can have full insight into what you're buying and why the purchase is making a hero out of you.

 These and other companies have pledged to create safe and non-toxic products that are also sustainable and eco-friendly.
-We support them and we hope you will as well.
+We support them, and we hope you will as well!